lgbt-foundation/whitepaper/whitepaper.md

 ### 1. LGBT Identity Management

-One of the core ideas behind blockchain is to eliminate centralized storage of sensitive data and give the control of this data back to the user.
+One of the core ideas behind blockchain is to eliminate centralized storage of sensitive data and give the control of this data back to the user, in addition to increased security.
 Sexual and gender identities are at the heart of the LGBT community, since they defines an individual’s membership.

-> **The idea is to have a digital identity that is unique and stored in a decentralized environment, and will be used in a respectful way to honor and protect your physical identity.**
+> **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect your physical identity.**

 Establishing a decentralized and secure way of giving every member of the community full control, without the risk of being controlled or abused by governments or corporations, is central to this proposal.
 LGBT Token will allow each member to not only define what is stored on the blockchain, but also to have full control of that information and who is allowed to access it.
 Only if their identity is fully protected against abuse will members be able to in line with their sexual gender identities in an economic environment.